 After signing up, you’ll receive a little (well, more than a little) homework material, which will include written information, a few videos, and a few exercises to try on your own.

-On April 11th, we’ll hold our live virtual workshop where you can show up to ask questions and actually try the exercises with your own dog (off camera).
+On August 22nd at 10am Eastern, we’ll hold our live virtual workshop where you can show up to ask questions and actually try the exercises with your own dog (off camera).
 We’ll go over the homework exercises, and then build on them.
 I know the best way to actually make sure you use the information is to do it right then and there.
 So we have built time into the workshop so that you can hear instructions, see the demo, and then go try it with your dog – figure out what questions that exercise generates and then ask them while they are still fresh in your mind!

 The workshop is recorded and you can watch it back anytime by going right back to the same link.

 Homework material: Available now!
 Log in and get started training.